PietroVolpato/ir2425_group_09/README.md

     - TERMINAL 3: roslaunch ir2425_group_09 launcher.launch

+3) Different runs of the code may vary the Moveit trajectory outcomes, this might result in some unexpected behaviours

 **IMPORTANT**:<br>
 Terminal 3 will provide constant feedback during the execution of the task.<br>
 You might need to wait until Tiago set up in the gazebo simulation: If you run the command in terminal 3<br>